gaohan-12/SPME/README.md

 @inproceedings{gao2022structure,
-  title={Structure-Preserving Motion Estimation for Learned Video Compression}, author={Gao, Han and Cui, Jinzhong and Ye, Mao and Li, Shuai and Zhao, Yu and Zhu, Xiatian}, booktitle={Proceedings of the 30th ACM International Conference on Multimedia}, year={2022}
+  title={Structure-Preserving Motion Estimation for Learned Video Compression}, author={Gao, Han and Cui, Jinzhong and Ye, Mao and Li, Shuai and Zhao, Yu and Zhu, Xiatian}, booktitle={Proceedings of the 30th ACM International Conference on Multimedia (MM’22)}, year={2022}
 }
 ```